 Address: Center Street Promenade and Lemon Street

 Downtown Anaheim offers a variety of activities for the whole family.
-With the Farmers’ Market, Muzeo Museum and Cultural Center, and Anaheim Ice, there’s plenty to do!
+There’s plenty to do with the Farmers’ Market, Muzeo Museum and Cultural Center, and Anaheim Ice!

-For those interested in culinary masterpieces, there are a ton of options for every taste.
-You’ll have a hard time choosing what you want to eat, but you won’t be disappointed when you finally do.
+For culinary masterpieces, there are many options for every taste.
+You’ll have difficulty choosing what you want to eat, but you won’t be disappointed when you finally do.

 19. Pearson Park Amphitheater